weberlab-hhu/Predmoter/docs/performance.md

 Performance of Predmoter depends on hardware, batch size, number of datasets used (ATAC-seq, ChIP-seq, etc.), model configurations, number of devices/workers and the device itself.
-In general training, testing and predicting is way faster on one or multiple GPUs than on CPUs and faster with more workers and/or devices.
-A general rule of thumb is to use ``4 workers * number of devices``.
+In general training, testing and predicting is way faster on one or multiple GPUs than on CPUs and faster with more workers in ram efficient mode and with zero workers when ``--ram-effiecient false``.
+A general rule of thumb is to use ``4 workers * number of devices`` when ``--ram-effiecient true``.

 ## The ram-efficient argument
 There are two dataset classes, that can be used by Predmoter: